 Finding the correct pole for your needs and budget remains a tricky task and sifting through the troves of reviews can be time consuming and confusing.
 To make things easier, check out our expert review on the top 10 trekking poles of here.

-Where the pole did score well in durability was for its locking mechanisms that were made completely out of aluminium.
+Where the pole did score well in durability was for its locking mechanisms.
+These are made completely out of aluminium.
 They were easy to use and felt secure when locked.

 Comfort is the one category we found scored the highest on all poles tested as it is (relatively) easy to make a trekking pole comfortable.
 The Co-op Flash Carbon was a comfortable pole to use for various distances but didn’t seem to shoot the lights out with its handles.